-Algarni, A.S., 2018.
+Algarni, AS, 2018.
 Modulation of transglutaminase 2 by pituitary adenylyl cyclase activating polypeptide and nerve growth factor in neuroblastoma cells: a role in cell survival and neurite outgrowth.
 PhD, Nottingham Trent University.

 Text